badal-io/airflow2-local-ci-cd/README.md

   - 2.3.5 &nbsp; On Windows 10, install the latest available version of `Docker Desktop`: https://docs.docker.com/get-docker/

-  - 2.3.6 &nbsp; Launch `Docker Desktop`, go to <strong> Settings - Resources - WSL INTEGRATION - toggle Ubuntu - click the Apply & Restart button  </strong>
+  - 2.3.6 &nbsp; Launch `Docker Desktop`, go to <strong> Settings --> Resources --> WSL INTEGRATION and toggle "Ubuntu".
+Once done, click the "Apply & Restart" button  </strong>

-  - 2.3.7 &nbsp; Open a comamnd line and excute the follwign command to make sure taht Ubuntu has been set as a default WSL:
+  - 2.3.7 &nbsp; Open a comamnd line and excute the follfollowing command to make sure that Ubuntu has been set as a default WSL:

        `wsl --setdefault Ubuntu`

   - 2.3.8 &nbsp; Install (if not already installed ) and launch <strong> Visual Studio Code </strong>

-  - 2.3.9 &nbsp; From the VS code extension tab, search and install a new plugin `Remote WLS`
+  - 2.3.9 &nbsp; From the VS code extension tab, search and install a new plugin <strong> `Remote WLS` </strong>

-  - 2.3.10 &nbsp; On  <strong> Visual Studio Code </strong> you now see a green WSL indicator in the bottom left corner, click on it and choose <strong> Open Folder in WSL </strong>.
-Windows will prompt you to selct a foled, prvide the follwing path to folder: <strong> ` \\wsl$\ubuntu\home\airflow ` </strong> and chose the folder with with Airflow code (<strong> airflo2-local-cicd </strong>)
+  - 2.3.10 &nbsp; On  <strong> Visual Studio Code </strong>, you now see a green WSL indicator in the bottom left corner, click on it and choose <strong> Open Folder in WSL </strong>.
+Windows will prompt you to select a folder, provide the follwing path to a folder: <strong> ` \\wsl$\ubuntu\home\airflow ` </strong> , and choose the folder with the Airflow code: (<strong> airflo2-local-cicd </strong>)

   - 2.3.11 &nbsp; Open a terminal session in VS code `(Menu Terminal -- New Terminal)` and run the WLS docker installation script: